DFKI-SignLanguage/VideoProcessingTools/README.md

 It is useful on videos showing the full body of the interpreter because some software, like MediaPipe, do not work well when the face occupies only a small portion of the video.

 ```
-% python -m dfki-sl-videotools.extract_face_bounds --help
+python -m dfki_sl_videotools.extract_face_bounds --help
-usage: extract_face_bounds.py [-h] --infile INFILE --outfile OUTFILE
+usage: extract_face_bounds.py [-h] --invideo INVIDEO --outbounds OUTBOUNDS
-                              [--outvideo OUTVIDEO] [--skip_focus]
+                              [--outvideo OUTVIDEO] [--skip-focus]

 Get the bounding box of the face throughout a video

 optional arguments:
   -h, --help            show this help message and exit
-  --infile INFILE      Path to a videofile showing a sign language
+  --invideo INVIDEO     Path to a video file showing a sign language
                         interpreter.
 Hence, we assume that there is a face
                         always present and visible.
+  --outbounds OUTBOUNDS
-  --outfile OUTFILE    Path for a JSON output file: a JSON structure
+                        Path for a JSON output file: a JSON structure
                         containing the pixel-coordinates of the smallest
                         rectangle containing the face of the person throughout
                         the whole video.
 The rectangle must hold the same
                         proportions of the original video (e.g.: 4:3, 16:9).
                         Output has the format: { "x": int, "y": int, "width":
                         int, "height": int}
   --outvideo OUTVIDEO   Path for an (optional) videofile showing the original
                         videoand an overlay of the region selected as bounds
-  --skip_focus         Skip the body localisation phase.
+  --skip-focus          Skip the body localisation phase.
 Useful when the face
                         is already big enough and no body is really visible.
 ```

 ### Crop Video

 ```
-python -m dfki-sl-videotools.crop_video --help
+python -m dfki_sl_videotools.crop_video --help
-usage: crop_video.py [-h] --infile INFILE --jsonfile JSONFILE --outfile
+usage: crop_video.py [-h] --invideo INVIDEO --inbounds INBOUNDS --outvideo
-                     OUTFILE
+                     OUTVIDEO

-Crop a video at a specified rectangular area
+Crop a video at a specified rectangular area.

 optional arguments:
   -h, --help           show this help message and exit
-  --infile INFILE      Path to the input videofile
+  --invideo INVIDEO    Path to the input videofile
-  --jsonfile JSONFILE  Path to a JSON file containing the bounds information
+  --inbounds INBOUNDS  Path to a JSON file containing the bounds information
                        for cropping.
 Format is: { "x": int, "y": int, "width":
                        int, "height": int}
-  --outfile OUTFILE    Path for the output videofile, showing the cropped area
+  --outvideo OUTVIDEO  Path for the output videofile, showing the cropped area
 ```

 ### Extract Face Mesh

 ```
-python -m dfki-sl-videotools.extract_face_mesh --help
+python -m dfki_sl_videotools.extract_face_mesh --help
 usage: extract_face_mesh.py [-h] --invideo INVIDEO --outfaceanimation
                             OUTFACEANIMATION
                             [--outheadanimation OUTHEADANIMATION]